tmux-python/tmuxp/doc/about.rst

 workspaces from YAML, JSON and :py:obj:`dict` configurations like `tmuxinator`_ and `teamocil`_.

+tmuxp is used by developers for tmux automation at great companies like `Bugsnag`_, `Pragmatic Coders`_ and many others.

 To jump right in, see :ref:`quickstart` and :ref:`examples`.

 Interested in some kung-fu or joining the effort? :ref:`api` and